Match Reaction

 Following the trend?
 Historically, with all matches in this series just going two sets, winning the first set has seemed crucial, and Bondar won it for the third straight time despite the match ultimately going to a decider.

 The first set's difference came in the eighth game as Bondar lead 4-3 following a hold.
 Bondar set herself up with a break point chance after a scorching backhand down the line, arguably her most lethal weapon Monday.
-Though Svitolina saved that break point after Bondar mis-disguised a drop shot, Bondar got the break and served for the set.
+Though Svitolina saved that break point after Bondar mis-disguised a drop shot, Bondar got the break, her second of four, and served for the set.

-Svitolina saves five break points: Initially, the second set was right on track for Svitolina, who notched an early break for a 3-1 lead -- her second of the match.
+Svitolina saves five break points: Initially, the second set was right on track for Svitolina, who notched an early break for a 3-1 lead -- her second of five total in the match.
 Then, Svitolina found herself down 0-40 as Bondar had a prime opportunity to spin the second set back on serve.
-Svitolina saved all three of those break points as well as two more in a pair of deuces to hold with an emphatic forehand winner on the half volley.
+Svitolina saved all three of those break points as well as two more in a pair of deuces to hold with an emphatic forehand winner on the half volley, one of 38 winners on the day to Bondar's 30.

 That momentum rode through the rest of the second set as the Ukrainian broke Bondar with another forehand winner before closing the set on serve highlighted with a cross-court backhand winner.